The Second Form at Malory Towers

-Plot summary
+Plot

-It is Darrell’s fifth term at Malory Towers.
+It is Darrell's fifth term at Malory Towers.
 Along with most of her classmates, she moves up to the Second Form under Form Mistress Miss Parker.

 Former Head of Form, Katherine, has moved up to the Third Form and Violet has disappeared from the stories.
 In their place in North Tower are three new girls: Belinda Morris, Ellen Wilson and Daphne Milicent Turner.

 Belinda turns out to be as much of a scatterbrain as Irene and the two are instantly drawn to each other, to the despair of their teachers.
-Her new schoolfriends, on the other hand, are delighted to discover Belinda’s talent for drawing, enabling her to trade many of her chores in return for caricatures of teachers.
+Her new schoolfriends, on the other hand, are delighted to discover Belinda's talent for drawing, enabling her to trade many of her chores in return for caricatures of teachers.
 The reader is given an early hint that Daphne may not be all she seems.
 On the face of it she is pretty, charming and talks of having a very wealthy family.
 Gwendoline, vain and snobbish as ever, claims her for a friend.

 Ellen is a scholarship girl.
 A running theme of the book is her increasing bad temper, caused by her worrying about succeeding at Malory Towers and overworking.
-Sally asks Jean to try and befriend Ellen and help her settle down, but her efforts are rejected.
+Sally, now the Head of Form, asks Jean to try and befriend Ellen and help her settle down, but her efforts are rejected.
 As the term moves on, Ellen becomes increasingly irritable and unwell, and eventually has to spend eleven days in the sanatorium.
 This makes things worse for her as she worries about missing lessons and falling further behind.

 A feud develops between the two Mam’zelles.
 Each has different ideas about which girls should be cast in two French plays, with Mam’zelle Dupont favouring Daphne and Mam’zelle Rougier having entirely different ideas.
 Belinda is inspired to draw a set of unkind caricatures of Mam’zelle Rougier, which the French mistress unfortunately sees.
 Mam’zelle storms off to complain to Miss Grayling, prompting the Second Formers to send a delegation to follow her and apologise.
 Matters are resolved when Mam'zelle Dupont intervenes, proclaiming her warm friendship with Mam'zelle Rougier and accepting her views on the casting for the French plays.

 Meanwhile, Ellen continues to worry about her work and is frustrated when her requests for extra tuition are refused.
 In despair, she has the idea of cheating by viewing the examination questions in advance.
 At the same time, personal possessions are going missing.
 Emily loses a brooch, Katie loses a necklace and Gwen, Mary-Lou and Betty all lose purses.
-Alicia remembers finding Ellen rummaging in Miss Parker’s desk and begins to suspect Ellen of being the thief.
+Alicia remembers finding Ellen rummaging in Miss Parker's desk and begins to suspect Ellen of being the thief.
 She shares her suspicions with the other girls and publicly challenges Ellen.